loicrouillermonay/BSA2021_Google/README.md

 ### 4.3 Deployment

-For the deployment of the model, a simple Flask API was created.
+For the deployment of the model, we created a simple Flask API.
 In effect, it loads the model and predicts a sentence when receiving a request.
 The API was Dockerized and published on Docker Hub.
 We imported this Docker Container regrouping the Flask API with the model on an Azure Container created for this purpose.
 The API is located at the public address http://51.103.156.182/.
 Predictions can be made through a request with the "text" query param as KEY and the sentence as VALUE on the address: http://51.103.156.182/api/predict.
-Be careful, the container does not run constantly to avoid superfluous costs and the public address may be updated/changed in the future.
-If this is the case and there is a need to test it, you should write us an email, we will quickly respond to any of your enquiries.
+Be careful, the container does not run constantly to avoid high costs, and the public address may be updated/changed in the future.
+If this is the case and there is a need to test it, you should write us an email, and we will quickly respond to any of your enquiries.

 _NOTA BENE: The API and documentation (ReadMe) on how to use it can be found in the "api" folder of this GitHub repository._

 The team did not stop there: we also released a frontend with UI called "Lingorank UI".
 It can be found in the folder of the same name in the GitHub repository.
 It was created with the Python library "Streamlit", making it easy to code an MVP, and the application is hosted on Heroku.
-From this interface, it is possible to write either sole sentences or whole texts in a "text input area".
+It is possible to write either sole sentences or whole texts in a "text input area" from this interface.
 Through that, a request is sent to the API to have an answer in a very user-friendly and interactive way.

 https://lingorank-frontend.herokuapp.com/

 A big lesson learned during this phase was that we could not make our docker container run on any clouds.
 This was due to the usage of the new macOS with Apple M1 chips.
-The Docker container architecture was in arm64, and it was not supported on Azure, and Google Cloud Run instances.
-It sounds simple, but it took a long time to understand because the error and message logs did not targeted this problem effectively.
+The Docker container architecture was in arm64, and Azure and Google Cloud Run instances did not support it.
+It sounds simple, but it took a long time to understand because the error and message logs did not target this problem effectively.
 A different PC was then used to create a docker container and get around this problem.

 ## 5. Synthesis of the work done on Milestone 3

-A folder named aicrowd has been created where all the models have been adapted for the competition.
+We created a folder named aicrowd, where we adapted all the models for the competition.
 There, the results of the submissions are gathered, as well as the notebooks used to prepare the data and train the models.

 ### 5.1 CamemBERT on AIcrowd

 There is not enough data to effectively train this model in the aicrowd competition.
-However, after multiple attempts, we noticed that the results were better when we had a smaller batch size, and no text processing at all.
+However, after multiple attempts, we noticed that the results were better when we had a smaller batch size and no text processing at all.

 ### 5.2 Cognates + Features Extraction + Pycaret

 All sentences have been translated into English using the Google Translate API.
-Then, multiple algorithms of distance calculation between the difference of strings were applied to the whole sentences.
-These elements were then added to the data used in the Pycaret model, and we notice an increase in accuracy.
+Then, we applied multiple algorithms of distance calculation between the difference of strings to the whole sentences.
+These elements were then added to the data used in the Pycaret model, and we noticed an increase in accuracy.
 The cognates are, therefore, helpful.
 However, based on the results of aicrowd, we are still far from the performance of CamemBERT.

 ```Python
 Model                           Accuracy   AUC      Recall    Prec.
 TT(Sec)